-- There are two ways to apply for a Protection Order: - "Without Notice" (without telling the other person): you apply in this way when there's a real danger that if the person finds out what you're doing or there is a

-- further delay, they will commit further violence.
-The other person will only find out after the judge has made a decision. - "On Notice" (telling the other person and giving them a chance to respond first): you apply in this way if the court does not consider that your situation is a risk to you (or your child) the other person will have a chance to respond before the judge makes a decision - Either way, it's important to have the help of a family lawyer.
+- There are two main ways to apply for a Protection Order: - "Without Notice" (without telling the other person): you apply in this way when there's a real danger that if the person finds out what you're doing or there is a further delay, they will commit further violence.
+The judge will only listen to your side of the story and then decide whether to grant a temporary protection order.
+The other person will only find out after the judge has made a decision - "On Notice" (telling the other person and giving them a chance to respond first): you apply in this way if the court does not consider that your situation is a risk to you (or your child) - the other person will have a chance to respond before the judge makes a decision - There is a third way (in specific circumstances): if your parents have applied for a Parenting Order or your carer has applied for Guardianship, a temporary protection order might be automatically given if the judge is concerned about your safety. - Either way, it's important to have the help of a family lawyer.
 Visit your local Community Law Centre or contact YouthLaw for advice about what to do next.